-Hospital expenses in your province
+your province

-We will cover 100% of the costs for hospital care in the province where you live.
-The deductible does not apply to these expenses.
+Hospital expenses in We will cover 100% of the costs for hospital care in the province where you live.

-We will cover out-patient services in a hospital, except for any services explicitly excluded under this benefit, and the difference between the cost of a semi-private and a private hospital room.
+We will cover out-patient services in a hospital, except for any services explicitly excluded under this benefit, and the difference between the cost of a ward and a private hospital room.

-We will also cover the cost of room and board in a convalescent hospital if this care has been ordered by a doctor as long as it is primarily for rehabilitation, and not for custodial care.
+We will cover the cost of room and board in a convalescent hospital if this care has been ordered by a doctor as long as it is primarily for rehabilitation, and not for custodial care and it follows at least 3 consecutive days of in-patient hospitalization.
+The maximum amount payable is the difference between the cost of a ward and a private room.